harness/developer-hub/docs/cloud-cost-management/5-use-ccm-cost-governance/ccm-budgets/create-budget-group.md

 :::note
-Note that when selecting budgets, you must ensure that they have the same start date, budget amount type, and period.
+When selecting budgets, you must ensure that they have the same start date, budget amount type, and period.
 If you are creating a group of budget groups, the cascading type must also be similar.
 After selecting the first budget or budget group, the remaining budgets or budget groups that have a different start date, budget amount type, period, or cascading type are disabled.
 :::

 5. Click **Continue**.